SergioBonaqueGonzalez/Hartmann-simulator/README.md

 - Each time the configuration is changed, the calculation of the reference centroids is calculated.

+- The methodology used for propagations between the grid and the detector is the one described in https://github.com/SergioBonaqueGonzalez/Wavefront-Propagator

 INPUTS:

     INPUTS are 4 structs and an incoming phase as follow: